NguyenChiThannh/loopme-apis/README.md

 # Loopme-apis

 ## 1. Introduction
-LoopMe is a social networking platform similar to Facebook.
+LoopMe is a social networking platform similar to Facebook, built with a microservices architecture, containerized using Docker, and deployed on Kubernetes (K8s).

 ### 1.1.
 Architecture: